shengfeng-yang/shengfeng-yang.github.io/_pages/cv.md

 Education
 ======
 * Ph.D. in Mechanical Engineering, University of Florida, 2014
-* M.S. in Computer Science, University of Texas, Austin, 2024
+* M.S. in Computer Science, The University of Texas at Austin, 2024
 * M.S. in Solid Mechanics, Huazhong University of Science & Technology, 2010
 * B.S. in Engineering Mechanics, Huazhong University of Science & Technology, 2008